KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/gsm-technology/_index.md

 ---
-title: GMS: How to setup a device for the KOLIBRI Cloud
+title: How to setup a device for the KOLIBRI Cloud
 menu:
     main:
         parent: gsm-technology